liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

 public render parameters.

-For example, a `BridgePublicRenderParameterHandler` for processing public render params for the currently selected customer for a Bookings portlet could be stubbed out like the following class code:
+For example, a `BridgePublicRenderParameterHandler` for processing public render params for the Bookings portlet's currently selected Customer could be stubbed out like the following class code:

     package com.liferay.faces.example.handler;